-Why Self-Host?
+Why self-host?

-Get Running in 60 Seconds
+Running in 60 seconds

 Clone the example and start: